How to Pray With Your Spouse: Four Simple Steps

 Another way to approach God together can simply involve talking about what is on your hearts and minds.
 What are you thankful for this week?
 What challenges are creeping up in your life?
 What do you need from each other and from God?
 Answer these questions honestly and then offer prayers of petition to God.
 Remember to give thanks as you see God faithfully answering your prayers.

 Step Three relates to the Liturgy of the Eucharist.
 After discovering God together, you can deepen your prayer and intimacy by sharing your love with each other.
 Sharing your love in the context of prayer may include a kiss, resting in each other’s arms, caring for an ill spouse, giving words of affirmation, or any other meaningful way you communicate your love.
 Again, have a thankful heart as your intimacy is deepened in the presence of God.

 Step Four: Serve Each Other

 As your time together draws to a close, remember to go in peace and to serve the Lord in each other.
-Prayer and intimacy never ends!
+Prayer and intimacy never end!
 Let your service and intimacy live on throughout every day, as you go about cooking, cleaning, listening, working, and so on.
 The fruit that will come from your prayer routine will bless your marriage, deepen your love for God and each other, and allow you to reflect the love relationship between Christ and his beloved spouse, the Church.

 About the Author

-Dr. Chris Stravitsch is Founder of Rejoice Counseling Apostolate and Cofounder of the St. John Paul II Foundation.
+Dr. Chris Stravitsch is the Founder of Rejoice Counseling Apostolate and Cofounder of the St. John Paul II Foundation.
 He earned a Doctor of Ministry from The Catholic University of America, where he focused his research on the spiritual formation of couples and families.